How To Choose Running Shoes

 Choose Adizero Adios if you’re trying to achieve a race day PR.

-Designed by master Japanese shoemaker Omori, the Adizero Adios is a favorite among racers who crave speed.
+Originally designed by master Japanese shoemaker Toshiaki Omori, the Adizero Adios is a favorite among racers who crave speed.
 With its lightweight, neutral construction, every step from a mile to a marathon feels unhindered.
-The Adizero Adios features a slim Boost midsole for lightweight cushioning and energy return while maintaining a faster, lighter construction.
-The newest Adizero Adios 5 also features a Lightstrike midsole in between the Boost and the upper for that signature snappy feel.
+The Adizero Adios features a Lightstrike Pro midsole for that signature snappy feel.
 The feather-light, breathable mesh upper offers support with a locked-down fit that keeps up with racing and fast training.

 Choose SL20 if you want a lightweight speed trainer.

 Feel fast, run fast, be fast.
-Experience feather-light propulsion in the SL20, which features a new innovative Lightstrike midsole that delivers the optimal balance of lightweight cushioning and responsiveness, giving each step an energized, snappy sensation.
-The airy mesh upper keeps the shoe feeling breezy, creating a reliable choice for tempo runs and speed training, and nicely rounds out any runner’s training rotation.
+Experience feather-light propulsion in the SL20, which features a Lightstrike midsole that delivers the optimal balance of lightweight cushioning and responsiveness—giving each step an energized, snappy sensation.
+The airy mesh upper keeps the shoe feeling breezy, creating a reliable choice for tempo runs and speed training.
+It nicely rounds out any runner’s training rotation.

 When neutral running shoes don’t give you the support you need, turn to stability shoes with extra support to correct your stride.

-Choose Solarboost ST to get your favorite running shoe features with extra support.
+Choose SolarGlide ST to get your favorite running shoe features with extra support.

 For runners who trade the city streets for the wilderness, pick up a running shoe built with a durable outsole and support for uneven terrain.

-Choose Terrex Two Ultra Parley if you’re hitting the trails.
+Choose Terrex Two Ultra Primeblue if you’re hitting the trails.

 Take your run to the wild in these trail running shoes that are made for exploring.
 Featuring our most responsive cushioning technology, the full-length Boost midsole returns energy regardless of temperature, so you can trail run in any condition and distance.
 The Continental™ Rubber outsole flexes with your feet for a comfortable, adaptive run and delivers grip and traction for any surface.
 The sock-like Primeknit upper adapts to your foot for support and breathability.
-In this Parley Ocean Plastic edition, the upper is created with upcycled waste intercepted from beaches and coastal communities, so you can run in the outdoors knowing you’re doing your part to protect it.
+This shoe is also made with Primeblue, a high-performance recycled material made in part with Parley Ocean Plastic.

 HOW OFTEN SHOULD I REPLACE MY RUNNING SHOES?